Skip to content

 • Phase = Where the action is

-• Windows = What the action can do
+• Windows = What the action is doing

 • Phase = Truth